 At Improving Lives Counseling Services, we offer both diagnostic assessments for ADD and ADHD, as well as treatment.
+We specialize in treating ADHD by administering the objective computerized version of the Connor’s test which generates a 15-16 pages report.
+This is super helpful in figuring out how well medication of therapy is helping.
 Research gives us the proof that medicine can have a significant impact on treatment for those suffering with ADHD or ADD; however, therapy holds the power to create the improvements that will last.
 The staff at Improving Lives Counseling Services has experience working with people of all ages, from young children, to teens, to adults, and their families in order to help them:

 - Develop healthy routines on a daily basis.

 - Be supportive of their loved ones suffering from ADHD.